davidthorn/swift-json-wireframe/README.md

 The wireframe has been developed so that an iOS developer can sit with a Project Manager or customer and create a simple navigationable application that reflects the customers requirements.

-The wireframe allows for you to create views with a navigation bar that contains your icons or text, that will then open a new screen based upon the target page provided.
+The wireframe allows for you to create views with a navigation bar that contain your icons or text, that will then open a new screen based upon the target page provided.

 The wireframe, allows for you to create quick lists of data.